cjamiev/playground/README.md

   }
 ```

-## scripts
+## testing, q.js, script.js
-node script for creating files from template, updating files with regex, and update package.json file.

-## testing and q.js
-Folder for quick testing of html as testing javascript functions
+Folder for quick testing of html as testing javascript functions.
+Node script for creating files from template, updating files with regex.

 ## ToDo
 Components: